Aquafina-water-bottle/jp-mining-note/wiki/Usage.md

 -->

-# Modifying the Front Side
+# Modifying the Front Side (Tested Content)
+The front side is exactly the content that we want to test ourselves on.
+Naturally, since we can test ourselves on many aspects of the word, there are many ways to change this tested content.

+## Card types
-The default card type is a vocab card.
+The default card type is a vocab card, where the tested content is simply the word.
+(TODO image)

-* To change the card to a sentence card, toggle the `IsSentenceCard` field.
+To change the card to a sentence card, toggle the `IsSentenceCard` binary field.
+(TODO image)

+There are many other card types that this note supports.
+To see the full list, see this section: TODO link

+(TODO image, compile card types)

-## Full control over the display
+## Changing the Displayed Content
 Vocab cards show the `Word` field and sentence cards show the `Sentence` fields by default.
 However, you can modify what is exactly shown in the front by using the `AltDisplay` field.
 For example, I personally use the `Sentence` field to contain text for the entire audio clip.